 so that $\mathrm{x}_{C i}$, derived from \eqref{eq:example:concentrations}, is non-negative.
 As illustrated in Section \ref{sec:towards:cost_function}, this condition can be accounted by penalizing the violation of \eqref{eq:example:concentration_consistency} in the loss function.
 The following cost function is hence adopted

 consisting of the sum of LSTM' MSE, see \eqref{eq:rnn:training_problem} and \eqref{eq:rnn:mse_def}, and of the physical consistency term weighted by $w$.
 Here, we set $w = 0.05$.
-Note that the three LSTM networks, having $n_x = 10$ units each, have been trained jointly by minimizing $L(\Phi_1, \Phi_2, \Phi_3)$ via the RMSProp optimizer.
+Note that these LSTM are single-layer networks with $10$ units each, and they have been trained jointly by minimizing $L(\Phi_1, \Phi_2, \Phi_3)$ via the RMSProp optimizer.

-The training set $\mathcal{I}_t$, the validation set $\mathcal{I}_v$, and the independent test set $\mathcal{I}_i$, are composed by $100$, $36$, and $1$ sequences, respectively, of length $T_s = 1000$ steps.
+The training set $\mathcal{I}_t$, the validation set $\mathcal{I}_v$, and the independent test set $\mathcal{I}_f$, are composed by $100$, $36$, and $1$ sequences, respectively, of length $T_s = 1000$ steps.
 These trajectories have been collected with sampling time $\tau_s = 0.1\text{s}$ from a simulator of the chemical plant, excited with a multilevel pseudo-random signal.
 The training procedure has been carried out with PyTorch for $1000$ epochs, discarding the first $T_w = 100$ steps of each sequence as washout period.

-To assess the advantages of the proposed physics-based mod\-el, the traditional black-box LSTM shown in Figure \ref{fig:nonphysics}, with $3$ layers of $n_x=10$ units each, has been used to perform black-box identification with the same data-set, training algorithm, and number of epochs.
+To assess the advantages of the proposed physics-based mod\-el, the traditional black-box LSTM shown in Figure \ref{fig:nonphysics}, with $3$ layers of $10$ units each, has been used to perform black-box identification with the same data-set, training algorithm, and number of epochs.
 Note that this non physics-based model has the same total number of units as the physics-based one.

 The modeling performances of the two networks on the independent test data-set are depicted in Figure \ref{fig:modeling_performances}.
 For compactness, only the predictions of Reactor $1$'s outputs are illustrated; the overall performances of the two networks are reported later.
-Figure \ref{fig:modeling_performances} qualitatively witnesses how the physics-based LSTM is, in general, more accurate than the black-box LSMT.
+Figure \ref{fig:modeling_performances} qualitatively witnesses how the physics-based LSTM is, in general, more accurate than the black-box LSTM.